Riizade/Homebrew-Garbage/rules.md

 Attempting a Task
 -----
 To attempt a task, players roll their 20-sided die and make an argument for any skills they think might apply to the task.
-Once the appropriate attribute and skill(s) have been chosen, the player rolls their 20-sided die and adds the relevant bonus to the result of their roll.
+Once the appropriate skill(s) have been chosen, the player rolls their 20-sided die and adds the relevant bonus to the result of their roll.
 They then compare their total result to the target difficulty of the task.
 If their total result meets or exceeds the target difficulty, they've succeeded at the task.
 Otherwise, they've failed.

 Tasks in general can only be attempted once per party, not per character.
 For example, if a lock must be picked, the party should elect to have the character with the greatest dice pool for that particular task roll to attempt to pick the lock.
 Their success or failure represents the party's entire efforts.